 When times are tough, it can seem impossible to keep up with all your bills.
 However, if you don’t make your monthly mortgage payments, you risk facing mortgage default and potentially losing your house.

 Such events are catastrophic but can be prevented if you know the appropriate steps to take.
-Learn about mortgage defaults, what they entail and how you can avoid them, so you can protect your home and your finances.
+Let’s learn more about what defaulting on a mortgage means and how you can avoid doing so to protect your home and your finances.

 What It Means To Default On A Mortgage Loan

-A mortgage default arises when a borrower fails to make monthly payments to their principal balance or interest on a home loan.
-Yet, defaulting can also occur with credit card and student loans.
+Mortgage default arises when a borrower fails to make monthly payments on a home loan.
+Defaulting can also occur with credit cards and student loans.
 When a borrower repeatedly misses payments or stops making them altogether, there can be serious ramifications both in the short and long term.

 A mortgage default can cause a borrower to lose their house and damage their credit score.
 In the long run, defaulting can also increase the borrower’s interest rate on other debts and make it challenging to qualify for a future loan.